oatlog/oatlog/doc/report/main.typ

     and guidance on our work.

     We would also like to thank our opponent group Edvin Nilsson and Enayatullah Norozi for their feedback.

-    We also thank our fellow student Samuel Kyletoft for their peer review.
   ],
 )